 Households - statistics on disposable income, saving and investment

-The EU’s household investment rate was 8.7 % in 2019, with double-digit rates recorded in Germany, Luxembourg (2018 data), the Netherlands, Finland and Cyprus.
+The EU’s household investment rate was 8.4 % in 2020, with double-digit rates recorded in Germany, Luxembourg, the Netherlands, Finland and Cyprus.

 This article focuses on disposable income, saving and investment for households in the European Union (EU) and the euro area; note that there are complementary articles that provide information for financial assets and liabilities for households, for financial assets and liabilities of non-financial corporations and the distribution of profits and investment for non-financial corporations.

 This article presents Eurostat statistics derived from European sector accounts, which form part of the European system of national and regional accounts (ESA 2010).
-Data are provided for the EU and the euro area, as well as for individual EU Member States, three EFTA countries, Turkey, Japan, the United Kingdom and the United States for the latest reference year available and for developments over the previous 10 years.
+Data are provided for the EU and the euro area, as well as for individual EU Member States, EFTA countries and Serbia for the latest reference year available and for developments over the previous 10 years.

-The time period covered by the analyses in this article is 2009 to 2019.
-When looking at developments during this period, it should be remembered that the impact of the financial and economic crisis could already be observed in the data for 2008 for some of the countries covered by this article and that nearly all economies contracted in 2009.
-As such, the starting point for the time series that are presented is a year with a relatively low level of economic activity.
-Equally, the time series ends before the COVID-19 pandemic and therefore do not show the impacts of the related economic and social crisis.
+The time period covered by the analyses in this article is 2010 to 2020.
+When looking at developments during this period, it should be remembered that the global financial and economic crisis had a major impact on economies and societies in 2008 and 2009.
+As such, the starting point for the time series that are presented is a year with a relatively low level of economic activity, as some signs of recovery were observed.
+Equally, the time series ends at the onset of the COVID-19 pandemic, which also had a major impact on economies and societies.

 This article provides a range of analyses of issues that impact on people’s everyday lives, detailing levels of gross household adjusted disposable income that is available for households to manage their budget.
 Overall household spending and/or saving are closely linked to general macroeconomic developments, including among other factors, real wage growth, inflation and the risk of unemployment.
 Note that data presented in this article cover both the household sector and non-profit institutions serving households (NPISH); the latter form a relatively small institutional sector that includes charities, trade unions, religious and political groups.